Thailand: Island Hopping in the Southern Andaman Sea

 Must-do: plunge into the sea right in front of the resort at high tide at noon, explore the island by scooter or on foot, and sip iced tea with the locals at the roadside.

 Koh Jum (also called Ko Jum or Ko Pu) used to be known more as a pure backpacker island.
-Most visitors who still know the island from that time rave about the simplicity and authentic island life of that time, when there were not even paved roads.
-In the meantime, this has changed a bit, the main road across the entire island is well passable, more expensive resorts are now also here – but the village charm has still been preserved Koh Jum.
+Most visitors who still know the island from this period rave about the simplicity and authentic island life of that time, when there weren’t even any paved roads.
+This has now changed a little; the main road across the entire island is easy to drive on.
+There are now expensive resorts here too – but Koh Jum has still retained its village charm.

 Meanwhile asphalted: The main road on Koh Jum